rivybeast/TeslaCamViewer/README.md

+NOTE:  This fork is for personal use.
+Please use the original- https://github.com/NateMccomb/TeslaCamViewer It's actually a very good package and worth the Pro license!
+Just do it.

 # TeslaCam Viewer

 A powerful browser-based Tesla dashcam viewer with synchronized multi-angle playback, telemetry visualization, and comprehensive incident analysis tools.
 All processing happens locally - your video files never leave your computer.